 Not only that foggy headlights aren’t nice to see on the car, but they can also reduce your visibility during the night drive.
-Today I decided to show you a quick guide for cleaning foggy headlights, and give them like-a-new look again.
+Today I decided to show you how to clean foggy headlights and give them a like-a-new look again.

 To clean foggy headlights on the car, you’ll have to:

 - Tape the area around the lights

 - Polish headlights